≡ Menu

 6) Encourage students to ask their questions

-If you are working with a guest speaker, watching a video, or using another tool, you can also model asking questions that you expect might have been raised in learning the new material.
+If you are working with a guest speaker, watching a video, or using another tool, you can also model asking questions you expect might have been raised in learning the new material.
 When the conversation has become stagnant, ask the class if there are any other questions before moving on to a new topic.

 7) Don’t praise questions